Skip to content

 The prediction problem

-Solar energy is great in theory.
-In practice, predicting how much power a panel will actually generate on any given day is surprisingly hard.
-Cloud cover, temperature, humidity, panel orientation, dust buildup: dozens of variables interact in non-obvious ways.
+Predicting how much power a solar panel will actually generate on a given day is surprisingly hard.
+Cloud cover, temperature, humidity, panel angle, dust buildup.
+Dozens of variables interact in ways that aren’t obvious.

 For solar plant operators, inaccurate forecasts mean either wasted capacity or unmet energy commitments.
 Both cost money.